Connect with others who understand.

 So, how do you know when it’s time to switch to an advanced treatment for MS?
 We’ll cover the signs it may be time to consider starting an HE DMT.
 We’ll also go over what tests your doctor might run to confirm that your MS is highly active.
 Knowing these signs can help you get the treatment you need sooner rather than later.

-There currently isn’t a single definition of highly active MS. Instead, your neurologist will use your test results and symptoms to assess how active your disease is.
-If you’ve noticed any of the following signs, it’s time to make an appointment.
+There isn’t a single definition for “highly active MS.” Instead, your neurologist will use your test results and symptoms of MS to assess your disease activity.
+If you’ve noticed any of the following symptoms, it’s time to make an appointment.

 1. You’re Having a Hard Time Recovering From a Flare

 You may notice you’re still experiencing fatigue, muscle weakness, numbness, or tingling that lingers longer than normal.
-Your cognitive function, or ability to think and process information, can also be affected.
+Your cognitive function (ability to think and process information) can also be affected.
 If you’re not bouncing back as quickly as you used to from a flare, let your neurologist know.
+They might use tools like walking tests, magnetic resonance imaging (MRI) scans, and disability scales to get a clearer picture of how much the flare is affecting you.

 2. There’s Less Time Between Your Flares

-If your MS is well controlled with medication, you likely won’t have too many flares.
-Another sign of highly active MS is having two or more flares within the last year, especially while you’re taking a DMT consistently as directed.
+If your MS is well controlled with medication, you likely won’t have frequent relapses.
+On the other hand, if you’ve had two or more flares within the past year, it might be a sign that you have highly active MS, especially if you’re taking a DMT consistently as directed.

 If you’re unsure about whether you’re currently experiencing a flare or if you’ve recovered, talk to your neurologist.
-They can look at your rate of flares to help diagnose highly active MS.
+They can look at how often you have flares to help diagnose highly active MS.

 3. You Have Trouble Balancing and Walking